renatorodriguess/DevBooks/README.md

 ⭐ Through this project, I've deepened my expertise in TypeScript, enabling more robust and type-safe code structures.

 🎨 With this project a learn how to do a good use of the TailwindCSS to create eficient styles that gives scalability and smooth adaptation to design changes as the project progressed.

+⚡ I've gained proficiency in leveraging the Axios library for handling API requests, enhancing code stability and organization significantly.

+📦 I acquired advanced skills in using MongoDB as a NoSQL database management system, resulting in significant improvements in both efficiency and flexibility during data manipulation.

 <!-- CONTRIBUTING -->
 ## Contributing